Planning Conditions

 Failure to comply with conditions

-- The serving of a Temporary Stop Notice, closing down all development works on the site.
+- The council could issue a Temporary Stop Notice, halting all work on the site.

 Approval of details reserved by condition